Best Ashton Cigars by Strength (Mild to Full)

 • Notes of cedar, graham cracker, molasses, black pepper, cocoa and Dominican spices.

-ESG is coveted for its complexity and depth, and aficionados often reserve these for special occasions.
+ESG is coveted for depth and complexity and aficionados often reserve these for special occasions.

 Ashton Symmetry